Neotys-Connect/connect.neotys.com/CONTRIBUTING.md

 After submitting a Pull Request, you should soon see that checks are running, one of which is to deploy your branch as a unique staging site on Netlify!
-This is what the {% include core-team-link.md %} will use to visually verify that your changes are acceptable.
+This is what Approvers will use to visually verify that your changes are acceptable.

 ![Netlify Checks on a Pull Request](assets/contributing/pull-request-netlify-checks.png)